 - Be a leader in biomedical research and healthcare delivery.

-Please review the following sources for a complete explanation of the MD/PhD program, curriculum, and application process.
+Please review the MD/PHD Overview for a complete explanation of the MD/PhD program, curriculum, and application process.

 The Doctor of Medicine/Master of Business Administration (MD/MBA) is a joint degree program offered by School of Medicine and the College of Business.
 The MD/MBA degree program provides students with additional career opportunities as administrators and executives in health-care related fields.
 It will also help MDs in large and small practices perform business-related functions more effectively and with a deeper level of understanding.